chaos-polymtl/lethe/doc/source/examples/multiphysics/rising-bubble/rising-bubble.rst

 .. note::
     On the upper and bottom walls ``slip`` boundary conditions are applied, and on side walls the boundary conditions are ``noslip``.
-    An external gravity field of :math:`-0.98` is applied in the y direction.
+    An external gravity field of :math:`-0.98` is applied in the :math:`y` direction.

 --------------